davanstrien/distilabel/docs/technical-reference/tasks.md

 ### TextGenerationTask

 This is the base class for *text generation*, and includes the following fields for guiding the generation process: `system_prompt`, which serves as the initial instruction or query given to the LLM, guiding it on what kind of information or output is expected.
-A list of `principles` to inject on the `system_prompt`, which by default correspond to those defiend in the UltraFeedback paper[^1], and lastly a distribution for these principles so the `LLM` can be directed towards the different principles with a more customized behaviour.
+A list of `principles` to inject on the `system_prompt`, which by default correspond to those defined in the UltraFeedback paper[^1], and lastly a distribution for these principles so the `LLM` can be directed towards the different principles with a more customized behaviour.

 [^1]:
     The principles can be found [here][distilabel.tasks.text_generation.principles] in the codebase.
-More information on the *Principle Sampling* can be found in the [UltraFeedfack repository](https://github.com/OpenBMB/UltraFeedback#principle-sampling).
+More information on the *Principle Sampling* can be found in the [UltraFeedback repository](https://github.com/OpenBMB/UltraFeedback#principle-sampling).

 The following methods define a task: